-Aside from new streetlights and landscaping in 2013, change on 7th Avenue seemed halted, as many other areas in Bozeman moved quickly ahead.
-Until 2015 when Bozeman commission approved a North 7th Renewal Plan that officially renamed the area “Midtown”.
-The plan was set to cultivate dense, urban style redevelopment with the help of a financing tool that routes a portion of property taxes collected in the district into a fund for revitalization efforts that was designated for the area in 2006.
+Change on 7th Avenue seemed halted, as many other areas in Bozeman moved quickly ahead.
+In 2015 the Bozeman commission approved a Renewal Plan that officially renamed the area “Midtown”.
+The plan was set to cultivate dense, urban-style redevelopment with the help of a financing tool that routes a portion of property taxes collected in the district into a fund for revitalization efforts that was designated for the area in 2006.

 Soon after, new businesses slowly started to take shape.
-Midtown Tavern became the only restaurant of its kind in the area, Universal Athletics relocated from downtown to the old IGA building on North 7th and City Brew opened up its 3rd Bozeman location on the same block.
+Universal Athletics relocated from downtown to Midtown and City Brew opened up its 3rd Bozeman location on the same block.
 In 2018, the run-down Rainbow Hotel underwent a major facelift and reopened as the hip, mid-century modern style RSVP Motel.

-Located just north of the RSVP hotel at 605 W. Peach, the 11,000 sq.ft Monarch building will be a 3 story mixed-use building that will include retail, commercial and residential space.
-The building will have 3 residential units on the top floor with two, two-bedroom units and one studio with modern design elements.
-Click here to see the units currently for sale in The Monarch building.
+Located just north of the RSVP hotel at 605 W. Peach, the 11,000 sq. ft Monarch building is a 3-story mixed-use building that includes retail, commercial and residential space.
+The building has 3 residential units on the top floor with two, two-bedroom units and one studio.
+There is an organic juice bar on the first level, which is currently available for sale.
 Photo credit: www.monarchbozeman.com.

 West Peach Condos

-These two-story condos will be built at Peach Street and Third Avenue, just South of North Grand Park.
-There will be 17 condos in this development with three bedrooms, three bathrooms, an office, heated 2 car garage, patios, and balconies.
-Amenities will include stainless steel appliances, quartz countertops, guest parking, snow, and trash removal.
-A few of the condos are currently listed on the market, priced at $569,900 for 1,523 sq.ft.
-Click here to see the West Peach Condos that are currently for sale.
-The project will be built in 4 phases.
-Visit www.westpeach.com for more information.
+These two-story condos are located along Peach Street and Third Avenue, just South of North Grand Park and three blocks from Midtown.
+There are 17 condos in this development with three bedrooms, three bathrooms, an office, a heated 2-car garage, patios, and balconies.
+Amenities include stainless steel appliances, quartz countertops, guest parking, snow, and trash removal.
+There is one West Peach Condo currently for sale, click here to see the listing.
 Listed by: Julien Morice, Berkshire Hathaway Bozeman.

 The Ruh Building

 The Ruh building is a three-story building project on the corner of Durston and North 7th.
-Headed by the Bozeman company Lifestyle Solutions Real-Estate, designs for the building include a brewery and 5,000 SF of retail space on the ground floor, two floors of apartments, 16 units total and a rooftop gathering space.
+Headed by the Bozeman company Lifestyle Solutions Real-Estate, this building was recently completed and is now home to Last Best Place Brewing on the first floor along with one and two bedrooms apartments on the 2nd and 3rd floors.
+There is a private rooftop patio available to residents.
 According to an article from the Bozeman Daily Chronicle, property management developer Colin Ruh-Kirk states “It was important to us to create a multi-purpose building ... to bring life back to the Bozeman center and help steer away from and alleviate the urban sprawl development pattern that has encompassed city growth for the last several years.”
-Colin will be opening Las Best Place Brewing in the brewery space.
-The apartments will be a mix of one and two bedrooms units and there will be 25 total parking spaces behind the building.
 Photo credit: Lifestyle Solutions Real Estate.

 The ELM - Logjam Concert Venue

-In the Spring of 2018, plans for a concert venue called The ELM in Bozeman’s Midtown were announced.
-The venue will sit adjacent to RSVP Motel and will have the capacity to hold 1,500 people, drawing many more musical artists to Bozeman than ever before.
+Located next to the RSVP Hotel, the ELM is Bozeman's largest music venue, with a capacity of 1,100 people.
+The venue opened in 2021 and has since hosted a number of well-known artists.
 The building design is contemporary with a heavy focus on concrete and wood with a "zen vibe".
 Heading the project is Montana-based music promoter, Logjam Presents.
-The venue is expected to host around 80 concerts per year and the facility will also be available for private functions, corporate parties, and community events.
+The ELM is expected to host around 80 concerts per year and the facility will also be available for private functions, corporate parties, and community events.
 Photo credit: www.logjampresents.com

 Northeast Bozeman Development